 Discuss your personal development with one of our life coaches today.

 Why do I need a personal development plan?

 If you struggle to get on board with making a tedious-sounding plan for your personal life, then consider the following.

 A plan doesn’t have to be boring.
 For starters, a plan is all about you.
-It’s a great opportunity to take a moment to spend some time on yourself and give yourself the TLC that you need but don’t often get.
+It’s an excellent opportunity to take a moment to spend some time on yourself and give yourself the TLC that you need but don’t often get.

-Secondly, there’s nothing boring about your own personal dreams!
+Secondly, nothing is boring about your personal dreams!
 Your aspirations should get you excited.
+The American novelist Norman Mailer famously said “Every moment of one’s existence one is growing into more or retreating into less.
+One is always living a little more or dying a little bit”.
 So sneak some time in your day to make a list of the things you want to do.